CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-08-17-turnip-grogs.md

 ## Painting

-Painted the same as the fodder [fodder](modelling/turnip28/wargamming/2025/05/22/Turnip-Fodder.html) but with Steel Legion Grey Epaulettes and hat details.
+Painted the same as the [fodder](modelling/turnip28/wargamming/2025/05/22/Turnip-Fodder.html) but with Steel Legion Grey Epaulettes and hat details.

 Also to note I made sure to place all the tufts I wanted before priming so they wouldn't be too green.